 Water backup, however, comes from water actually backing up via a drain, sewage system or failure of a sump pump.
 You can read a more detailed post written previously- "Warning: Water Backup Claims Can Happen Anywhere in Your Home."
 It's important to note that water backup as described is NOT covered in an Ohio home policy.
 You can purchase coverage for it, though, and it can be added onto your home policy.

 Alan Galvez Insurance is a specialist in Ohio home insurance.
-To discuss yours, give us a call at (937) 592-4871 or visit our home insurance page for more information and to request a quote.
+To discuss yours, give us a call at (937) 592-4871 or visit our home insurance page for more information.